-On Monday, October 10th, all traffic will get redirected to the new SAP Community applications like Answers, Blogs, People, Messages, Activities and Archive, and all these new applications will have to cope with the huge traffic we see on a daily basis in our community.
+On Monday, October 10th, all traffic will get redirected to the new SAP Community applications like Answers, Blogs, Former Member, Activities and Archive, and all these new applications will have to cope with the huge traffic we see on a daily basis in our community.
 But when I talk to the people in our technical teams, I experience a high level of confidence that we have done our best to deal with this exceptional situation.
 I attribute this in large chunks to the way how we have changed building web applications by adopting Continuous Integration and DevOps, which allows us to automate nearly every repetitive task in such technical setup, from functional and load tests, content migration, application configuration and deployments.

 Another key factor is the distributed, message driven architecture of this new platform, which tries to avoid single point of failures as much as possible.
 By having dedicated applications and (micro)services for Q&A, blogging and our 3+ million archived discussions, we ensure that even if single applications or services break, other parts of the architecture won’t get affected and our community members are still able to get their work done.